 Ranging from 16GB to 128GB, it manages read and write speeds of 150 MB/sec, quite an improvement from what you might expect from old fashioned USB 2.0 devices, and a solid entry in this best USB flash drive list.

 If you’re nervous about losing your work, the Kingston D300 IronKey is one of the most secure flash drives on our best USB flash drive buying guide, with multiple levels of security and a rugged waterproof design.
 The drive is password protected with 256-bit AES encryption, to comply with FIPS standards that most corporate environments demand, with all decrypting done in hardware on the drive itself.

 It’s also IPX8 waterproof, meaning it will survive being continuously submerged up to one metre, making it safe from drops in puddles, baths and even being placed in the washing machine by mistake.
 If the worst happens and you lose your drive, with the Managed version of the D300 IronKey, you can remotely delete your files so you can be sure they won’t fall into the wrong hands.
 Speeds vary depending on capacity - the largest 128GB drive has the fastest write speeds, with 250MB/sec read and 85 MB/sec write.

-As such, it’s also considerably more expensive than a standard flash stick, with some eye-watering high prices for the 512GB version.
-You definitely don’t need that kind of speed purely for file backup or to carry a few JPEG images around, but instead, it’s so fast you can edit and work with large files directly on the T5 itself.
+Of course, it’s also considerably more expensive than a standard flash stick, with some eye-watering high prices for the 512GB version.
+You don’t need this kind of speed purely for file backup or to carry a few JPEG images around.
+Rather, it’s so fast you can edit and work with large files directly on the T5 itself.
 In fact, there are all kinds of alternative uses for a drive this fast.
 It works great as an external boot drive, so you can run an entire operating system from it at full performance, which is handy for Mac users who need to work in Windows too.

 Lacie’s rugged design apparently can withstand a 1-ton car, is resistant to rain (other versions are fully water and dust resistant) and can handle a drop of up to 1.2 meters.
 That makes it a great choice for content creation on the move.
 If you’re capturing images and video in harsh environments, and need more capacity than a standard USB flash stick, this is a great choice.
 One nice additional touch is that Lacie has thoughtfully included both USB Gen 1 and Gen 2 cables in the box, so you won’t need any adapter or dongles, whatever ports are on your computer.